smfm-project/sen1mosaic/docs/source/setup.rst

 You will need access to a PC or server with at least:

 * 8 GB of RAM to run SNAP.
-* ~ 32 GB of RAM to combine images into a mosaic tile.
+* 8+ GB of RAM to combine images into a mosaic tile (depending on resolution/extent).

 Installing Anaconda Python
 --------------------------